-Gregory is now based between Philadelphia and New York City and after ten years in Chicago and a long stint in Atlanta, his hometown.
+Gregory is now based in Philadelphia after a time in New York City, ten years in Chicago, and a long stint in Atlanta, his hometown.

-During more than 25 years as a professional he has had the PRIVILEGE to work for a number of notable theatres, among them, The Goodman Theatre, The Alliance Theatre, Chicago Shakespeare Theater & Steppenwolf Theatre (Each a recipient of a Regional Theater Tony Award), as well as The Georgia Shakespeare Festival, TimeLine Theatre, The Writers' Theatre, Quintessence Theatre Group, The Lantern Theater & many others.
+During more than 25 years as a professional he has had the PRIVILEGE to work for a number of notable theatres, among them, The Goodman Theatre, The Alliance Theatre, Chicago Shakespeare Theater & Steppenwolf Theatre (Each a recipient of a Regional Theater Tony Award), as well as The Georgia Shakespeare Festival, TimeLine Theatre, The Writers' Theatre, and more recently, Quintessence Theatre Group, The Lantern Theater, Delaware Shakespeare & many others.
 He has also worked on-screen in an assortment of small film & commercial work.

 Gregory is now a two-time Barrymore award nominee, and was a nominee for the New York Innovative Theatre Awards.
 He is currently a company member with the Quintessence Theatre Group in Philadelphia.
 He is also a former company member with the Vintage Theatre Collective in Chicago; Served as the Executive Producer of Joyseekers Theatre in New York CIty; And was once a Company member of Titan Theater Company in Flushing, NY.
 He also moonlighted as a co-host of The Table Readers, a monthly play-reading group in New York City.